 One thing to note right off the bat is that the packets that you purchase from the store do contain a granulated beef stock/broth/bouillon.
-I chose to leave it out for a few reasons.
-The first reason is that I couldn’t find one with an ingredient list I liked from my grocery store.
+I chose to leave that ingredient out for a few reasons.
+The first reason is that I couldn’t find granulated beef bouillon with an ingredient list I liked from my grocery store.

 The second reason was that I don’t think the dip needs the beef flavor to taste great, making this onion soup mix more versatile.
 It also makes this more compatible to special diets like paleo and gluten-free.